aotabekov91/willmann_modes/README.md

 ## Install

-To install, for example, a mode of keyboard.
+To install, for example, a keyboard mode.

 ```bash
 # Copy all modes